Hyphaeic/HPL/README.md

 No. "Misinformation" policies assume platform authority to determine truth on contested questions.
 This is viewpoint-based content restriction.
 If content is actually illegal (fraud, defamation), remove it as illegal content.
 If it's legal but you disagree with it, you cannot remove it without operating Suppression Infrastructure.

+**What's the difference between Law Enforcement Integration and responding to warrants?**

+Responding to individualized, public judicial orders (warrants) on a case-by-case basis is permitted.
+Building automated pipelines, backdoors, or bulk access systems for law enforcement is LEI and prohibited.

+**Can I build defense software that also has law enforcement uses?**

+No. The defense permissions explicitly exclude systems with Law Enforcement Integration.
+If your system feeds data to domestic law enforcement, it's not covered by the defense carve-out.

+**What happens if a court finds Section 4 unenforceable?**

+The entire license is void.
+You don't fall back to Apache 2.0 terms—you lose all rights to use the software.
+This is the "Essential Consideration" provision.

 **Is this enforceable?**

 Some provisions may face enforceability challenges depending on jurisdiction.
 However, the primary function is signaling and filtering: compliance teams will flag these provisions as risk factors regardless of ultimate enforceability.